 For many years, hikers have been arguing that brisk walking is the best exercise you can get.
 Hippocrates said that “Walking is man’s best medicine” so it’s hardly a new idea.

 But a recent study seems to have backed up this Greek wisdom.
-They fiound that regular brisk walking is more effective for weight loss than going to the gym, playing football or playing rugby.
+They found that regular brisk walking is more effective for weight loss than going to the gym, playing football or playing rugby.
 Participants in the study that walked had lower BMI and waist sizes than those doing more conventional exercise.

 Power walking at 60-65% heart rate can burn calories at the same rate as running, argues Professor Craig Williams of Exeter University.
 But the advantage that walking has over running is that it avoids stress to the joints – a serious drawback with high-impact sports.